 validates_format_of :login, :with => /^[a-z0-9_ äüöéßÄÜÖ\-@\.]*$/iu

 Please let me know, if this is a good idea.

 #1 Updated by Max Meier over 6 years ago

 Upgrading to redmine 1.2.2 I created a patch for app/models/user.rb, which allows german umlauts and accent d'aigu in login names.
 The regexp pattern is extended with unicode quoted characters, so it should run also without requiring cp1232 or such.

 Could you please integrate this into official redmine versions?

-#3 Updated by Piotr Karasinski about 5 years ago
+#3 Updated by Piotr Karasinski over 5 years ago

 Just stumbled upon the same issue with danish characters.
 The name of this thread should maybe be changed to "national characters in login string" or something.
 Anyway the difference for me was that these national characters are not ASCII, and apparently the app/models/user.rb file in its unmodified form is ASCII encoded.
 So I needed to add the following code on the very top of the file:

 otherwise it failed with an error (at least it did for me) when accessing Redmine.

 #4 Updated by Daniel Felix over 5 years ago